ungoogled-software/ungoogled-chromium/docs/flags.md

   `--max-connections-per-host` | (from Bromite) Configure the maximum allowed connections per host.
 Valid values are `6` and `15`
   `--omnibox-autocomplete-filtering` | Restrict omnibox autocomplete results to a combination of search suggestions (if enabled), bookmarks, and internal chrome pages.
 Accepts `search`, `search-bookmarks`, `search-chrome`, and `search-bookmarks-chrome`.
   `--popups-to-tabs` | Makes popups open in new tabs.
-  `--referrer-directive` | Allows setting a custom directive for referrer headers.
-Accepts `nocrossorigin`, `minimal`, and `noreferrers`.
-The no cross-origin referrer option removes all cross-origin referrers, the minimal option removes all cross-origin referrers and strips same-origin referrers down to the origin, and the no referrers option removes all referrers.

 - ### Available only on desktop